-4.3.5 Bridge subsidies Subsidies
+4.3.5 Bridge Subsidies

-HABC will-receives referrals from the Maryland Department of Disabilities through Money Follows the Person, for eligible clients for a period of three (3) years, after which a tenant-based voucher may be issued if the participant remains eligible.
-This program will bejs similar to the Non-Elderly and Disabled Category II (NEDs Cat II) Program.
+HABC receives referrals from the Maryland Department of Disabilities through Money Follows the Person, for eligible clients for a period of three (3) years, after which a tenant-based voucher may be issued if the participant remains eligible.
+This program is similar to the Non-Elderly and Disabled Category II (NEDs Cat II) Program.